St. Daniel Landscaping Update: February 2026:

 Work completed in the past year:

 · Spring 2025 planting: Partially funded by individual parishioner donations, we replanted the north and west berms with many new native trees and bushes.
-Please walk or drive around the campus, and please volunteer to help water if you are able.
+Please walk or drive around the campus and take note of all the new plants.

 · Early spring 2025 planting: Thanks to a grant from the CRTI (Chicago Region Trees Initiative), we received 15 trees and 10 bushes, all native, to replace lost ones on the north berm.
 Thank you to the